Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 ## Formal feedback & request

+###  Sent docs lost
+> You recently sent some documents by post, but they did not arrive.
+Write a letter to the post manager.
+In your letter
+>
+> - Give details of the situation
+> - Describe the documents
+> - Say what action you want the post office to take.

+I am writing to *address an issue* that has *left me quite concerned*.
+A recent shipment of documents I sent via post has not yet reached(arrived at) its *intended(designated/proposed/planned/expected)* destination.

+The documents were well-packaged and *dispatched* last Wednesday from a local post office.
+They *consist of* *a set of* legal papers related to my banking business, making them *of significant value* in terms of personal and legal importance.
+Despite the assurance provided by the postal service, I *regret to* (I am disappointed to) inform you that I have received no confirmation of their safe arrival.

+I kindly request that you investigate this matter promptly.(I kindly request a prompt investigation into this matter.)
+Since the documents are time-sensitive and *hold high significance for both parties involved*, tracing the *whereabouts[u]* of the package and ensuring its swift delivery to its originally intended *recipient* is my *resolute demand*.
+I would greatly appreciate it if you could *keep me informed about* the *updated status* of my package *during the forthcoming(upcoming/approaching) delivery*.

+I trust that my requests will receive serious and immediate attention.
+Please feel free to *reach out to me* if any further information is needed.

 ## Improve college cafeteria

 > You eat at your college cafeteria every lunchtime.
 However, you think it needs some improvements.
 Write a letter to the college magazine.
 In your letter,